+K. DESMOS Calculator

-DESMOS Calculator: The DRC INSIGHT test engine uses the DESMOS online calculator.
-If a student needs another calculator model, refer to the calculator policy found in Appendix E.
+The DRC INSIGHT test engine uses the DESMOS online calculator.
+If a student needs another calculator model, the calculator must follow the calculator policy found in Appendix E.

 DESMOS calculators are available free online, and students can use these calculators for schoolwork.
 The DESMOS calculators that have been programmed for Pennsylvania state assessments are located at www.desmos.com/testing/pennsylvania.